Introduction to JSP Objects

 Output:

 In the above program, an html code to take the input from the user is written in one file.
-Then the response implicit object is used in program to redirect the input entered by the user to a website in the second file.
+Then, in the program, we use the response implicit object to redirect the input entered by the user to a website in the second file.

 7. JSP PageContext implicit object

-The attributes can be set, get or removed from the scope of either page or request or session or application by using PageContext implicit object.
+The attributes can be set, get, or removed from the scope of either page, request, session, or application using PageContext implicit object.

 Example: